sainigagandeep/Election_Analysis/README.md

 4. Determine the winner of the election based on popular vote. additional requests:-
 5. Calculate the voter turnout for each county.
-6. Calculate the percentage of votes from each county our of the total count of votes.
+6. Calculate the percentage of votes from each county of the total count of votes.
 7. Determine the county with the highest voter turnout.

 # Resources